KiranJPatel/Plutocrat/README.md

 * Integrated Technical Analysis libraries
 * Added below strategies [Use for your reference only - Create custom based on your need]:
 Aroon crossovers, SMA, EMA, DEMA, TEMA, HeikinAshi and CandleStick
+* Auto buying function is off for security purpose - **though system is calculating order cost and alert you if not enough balance in your account**

 It does the rest by predicting if the price is going up or down for a given coin and buying and selling according to your profit and loss stops.